Database Schema

 name TEXT NOT NULL,

-vault_key_salt TEXT NOT NULL, -- Salt for vault key derivation
+identity_id TEXT NOT NULL, -- DID identity used for auth

 created_at TEXT DEFAULT CURRENT_TIMESTAMP,